A Semantics-Based Hybrid Approach on Binary Code Similarity Comparison

 Assistant Research Fellow

 I am working in LoCCS at SJTU.
-My research interests include Binary Program Analysis and Software Engineering.
+My research interests focus on (AI-assisted) Program Analysis and its application to Software Security.
 We are looking for motivated students interested in Software Security or AI Security.
 Feel free to contact us please, if you have an interest in researching or interning in our lab.